Please note: if you have landed here looking to contact the Port Adelaide Magistrates Court, please see their contact details here.

 Courthouse renovation to alleviate unemployment

 In August 1929 there was high unemployment in Port Adelaide.
-So much so that it was suggested in Parliament, that perhaps the Premier would consider renovation of the Port Adelaide Courthouse and Police Station to absorb some of this unemployment: ‘Port Adelaide Police Station’, Port Adelaide News, 30 Aug 1929, p.2.
+It was therefore suggested in Parliament that perhaps the Premier would consider renovating the Port Adelaide Courthouse and Police Station to absorb some of the unemployed.
+‘Port Adelaide Police Station’, Port Adelaide News, 30 Aug 1929, p.2.

 Nature of the legal work – inquests